 The Vendaval hotel’s design revolves around an antique house of brick typical of Patagonian architecture and is conveniently located in the principal gastronomic neighbourhood in downtown Puerto Natales, a few blocks away from the waterfront and the main square.
-Guest rooms are contemporary in style, offering soft, comfortable beds with quality mattresses and eiderdowns, ideal after a day outdoors.
+Guest rooms are contemporary in style, offering soft, comfortable beds with quality mattresses and and are ideal after a day outdoors.
 Guests will find a cosy bar and terrace protected from the wind on the 4th floor.
 A great spot to sit back and relax after an adventurous day exploring the Patagonian wilderness.

 Hotel Kapenke , El Calafate

 Family-run Hotel Kapenke offers its guests a comfortable and friendly stay in El Calafate.
 Set just two blocks from Libertador Avenue, the town’s main street, the hotel is well-located close to shops and restaurants.
-Its guestrooms are simple yet functional, featuring private bathrooms and a flatscreen TV, with some offering views out to the hotel garden.
+Its guestrooms are simple yet functional, featuring private bathrooms and a flatscreen TV, with many offering views out to the hotel garden.
 Open for lunch and dinner, the onsite La Carmela Restaurant has a wide-ranging menu to suit all appetites, with a selection of fine wines for you to enjoy alongside.

 Hosteria Cumbres Nevadas, El Chalten